wmedali/upload-newman-report-to-azure-storage/README.md

-This a simple example of uploading newman report to Azure Blob storage after execution.
+This a basic example of uploading newman report to Azure Blob storage.

-I assume you already have an Azure account and the sufficient privileges in your organization to read/update an Azure Blob.
+I assume you already have :
+- Azure account and the sufficient privileges in your organization to read/update an Azure Blob.
+- Basic knowledge of Postman and newman to run your API tests

 # Azure Credentials
 When the sample application makes a request to Azure Storage, it must be authorized.
 To authorize a request, add your storage account credentials to the application as a connection string.
 View your storage account credentials by following these steps:

-1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the **[Azure portal](https://portal.azure.com)**.
 2. Locate your storage account.
-3. In the Settings section of the storage account overview, select Access keys.
+3. In the **Settings** section of the storage account overview, select **Access keys**.
 Here, you can view your account access keys and the complete connection string for each key.
 4. Find the Connection string value under key1, and select the Copy button to copy the connection string.
-You will add the connection string value to an environment variable in the next step.
+You will add the connection string to the environment file in future steps.

 ![Screenshot showing how to copy a connection string from the Azure portal](./resources/get_connection_string.png)